Ikkyusan1/typeset-helper/README.md

 035# [shout]
 All the bubbles will be written in "bolditalic style"
 ```
-- It is possible to override this "page style" by adding the style you at the beginning or the end of the line.
+- It is possible to override this "page style" by adding the style at the beginning or the end of the line.
 - What about the multi-bubbles ?
 Almost the same principle.
 The sister parts will inherit the style of the ***previous part***.
 You can of course override the style of each part of the bubble. e.g. :
 ```
 This first part is a shout bubble. [shout]